ajayantrix/upgrad_live_c38/README.md

 # upgrad_live_github
 A demo project to demonstrate functionalities of GitHub

+### Hi Nishan , i have added this line - Ajay

-# This is ment for the first commit
+# This is meant for the first commit

 # This is a header